Submissions for the 2018-2019 Staged Reading Series will open August 1, 2017 and remain open until May 31, 2018.

 What if my play has already been produced* or published?

-Previously produced or published plays will not be considered for Rough Draft Readings, but may be considered for production in an upcoming season.
+Previously produced or published plays will not be considered for the Staged Reading Series, but may be considered for production in an upcoming season.
 Please specify if the play you are submitting has already been published or produced and include production history, if applicable.

 *Plays that have had three or more performances for a paying audience will be considered previously produced.